7 Ways to Homeschool on a Budget

 2. Library Sales

 Find out from your local library when they have their next sale.
-Libraries often have quarterly, or even yearly, sales where surplus books are sold and the proceeds are used to purchase new releases.
+Libraries often have quarterly, or even yearly, sales where surplus books are sold, and the proceeds are used to purchase new releases.

-We often purchase entire series of books for only a few dollars.
+We often purchase an entire series of books for only a few dollars.
 Books that aren’t directly used for homeschool are saved for birthdays and Christmas gifts.

 3. Find Free or Discounted Curriculum